barryclark/jekyll-now/_posts/2019-08-22-vscode-remote-dev.md

 Otherwise, from **Manage optional features -> Add a feature**, select **OpenSSH Client** and (if desired, but not needed for getting Remote Dev to work) OpenSSH Server to install.

 If you are running earlier Windows, you can use Git for Windows which contains ssh.exe in the install path.
-Note that I have not tested the setup on earlier Windows - it was stated in the [Troubleshooting section of the VSCode Remote Development Docs](https://code.visualstudio.com/docs/remote/troubleshooting#_installing-a-supported-ssh-client).
+Note that I have not tested the setup on earlier Windows - it was stated in the [Troubleshooting section of the VS Code Remote Development Docs](https://code.visualstudio.com/docs/remote/troubleshooting#_installing-a-supported-ssh-client).

 Note that PuTTY is not supported on Windows since the ssh command must be in the path.